gecio/gecio.github.io/docs/_optimist/guided_tour/step09/index.en.md

 +-------------------+--------------------------------------+
 ```

-Next, we verify if our security group was created correctly:
+Next, we verify if your security group was created correctly:

 ```bash
 $ openstack security group show allow-ssh-from-anywhere